ZCube/bitnami-compat/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+## Warning

+This repository contains sources, binaries and recipes from Bitnami and other software.
+Each software has its own license.